Skip to main content

 • the opportunity to teach others

-Over the three-year period, approximately 50% of time is devoted to clinical training and 50% to research, education and community-based work.
+Over a three-year fellowship, approximately 50% of time is devoted to clinical training and 50% to research, education and community-based work.
 All fellows have a Scholarship Oversight Committee to plan and individualize their curriculum and to assess progress across the fellowship.

 A core curriculum provides didactic instruction in adolescent health and research methods.
 Clinical and community leadership experiences permit the application of new skills and knowledge and provide an opportunity to interact with disciplines and agencies important for comprehensive care of youth.
 Health planning, policy and advocacy are taught through a graduate seminar in adolescent health and community-based experiences.